Code-Institute-Submissions/Stream1-Project-2/README.md

 ### How does it work

+	I have deliberatly not used some bootstrap functionality, such as carousel as I wanted to set myself a JS challange of producing my own.

 - Uses a bootstrap responsive menu (based on solution from Code Institute)
 	- Text (including Brand/Menu Headings and form headings has been made response to different viewports/devices
 	- Pictures being removed for smaller devices